xyanrch/overplus/README.md

 ## Roadmap
 - [ ] Implement a web console to manage overplus
-- [ ] Design a new protocal to replace trojan protocal
+- [ ] Design a new protocol to replace trojan protocol